yizhongzhang1989/openMVG/README.md

 OpenMVG (open Multiple View Geometry, Our Fork)
 =====================================

-The target of this fork is to integrate IMU data into structure from motion process to help reconstruction of large scene.
+The target of this fork is to integrate IMU data into structure from motion process to help reconstruction of large scene in completeness and robustness.

 <p align="center">